 The purpose of the primary is to narrow the field for the general election in November.
 For non-partisan races like the bid for mayor or city council, that means those who take the top two percentages will face off again in November, while the rest will be eliminated from the field.
 For partisan races—state and federal contests—only one candidate from each party will go on to November.
 School board is not included in the primary.
-In fact, filing for the school board races is still open, though the deadline is close at hand—5 p.m. tomorrow, Aug.
+In fact, , though the deadline is close at hand—5 p.m. tomorrow, Aug.
 14.

 • Who are the candidates?